xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-gpt-3.5.md

 GPT-3.5 has **some potential** for performing threat modeling and security reviews, especially for teams without security engineers and/or with junior staff.
 It gives **general** and **high level** guidance but **lacks detailed descriptions**.
 Prompt needs to be tuned to match document's structure.

-I encourage you to try using [xvnpw/ai-threat-modeling-action](https://github.com/xvnpw/ai-threat-modeling-action) for your documentation, and share the results will me!
+I encourage you to try with [xvnpw/ai-threat-modeling-action](https://github.com/xvnpw/ai-threat-modeling-action) for your documentation, and share the results!

 In next part, I will review GPT-4.

 ---

 Thanks for reading!
-You can follow me on [X/Twitter](https://twitter.com/xvnpw).
+You can contact me and/or follow on [X/Twitter](https://twitter.com/xvnpw).